The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 How do I migrate from cold prospecting to intent-based prospecting?

 Start by identifying 3 to 5 relevant signal types for your offering via the Rodz analyzer.
 Test on a sample of 274 prospects over 4 to 6 weeks.
-Compare results with your cold prospecting.
-Most companies see initial results by the second week.
+Compare results against your cold prospecting baseline.
+Most companies see initial results by the second week of activation.